 The warmly optimistic and hopeful theme-song "Let The River Run."

 Real Life example: Antonio Banderas likes to tell of when he came to America and was struggling to make it as an actor, that he would inspire himself by looking at the beautiful woman on the billboard outside his hotel.
 That billboard and that woman?
-Working Girl, Melanie Griffith; they developed Romance on the Set when their paths finally crossed and they've been Happily Married since 1996.
+Working Girl, Melanie Griffith; they developed Romance on the Set when their paths finally crossed and they've been Happily Married since 1996 (or at least until the announcement of their separation in 2014).